mondoohq/docs/docs/mql/resources/cloudflare-pack/README.md

 id: cloudflare.pack
 sidebar_label: Cloudflare Resource Pack
 displayed_sidebar: MQL
-description: The Cloudflare resource pack lets you use MQL to query and assess the security of your Cloureflare configuration.
+description: The Cloudflare resource pack lets you use MQL to query and assess the security of your Cloudflare configuration.
 ---

 # Mondoo Cloudflare Resource Pack Reference

-The Cloudflare resource pack lets you use MQL to query and assess the security of your Cloureflare configuration.
+The Cloudflare resource pack lets you use MQL to query and assess the security of your Cloudflare configuration.

 Resources included in this pack: